nickbartram/climate_agriculture_impact/README.md

 That link was listed in the [Introduction](#introduction) section, and it's the same one here as well.

 The app allows users to create their own plots using data from our database.
-The app allows users to views correlations in (Canada and the United States) between CO₂ emissions, corn and wheat produciton, rainfall, and healthy diets.
+The app allows users to views correlations in (Canada and the United States) between CO₂ emissions, corn and wheat production, rainfall, and healthy diets.
 There are no hard causal links viewed here, however a few things stand out.

 ##### CO₂ Emissions

 ![1758825520358](image/README/1758825520358.png)

-CO₂ emissions have increased greatly in North America in the past century, however the trend in the new millenium is downward.
+CO₂ emissions have increased greatly in North America in the past century, however the trend in the new millennium is downward.
 Perhaps efforts to curb emissions have been at least partially successful, or maybe there are other factors at play here.

-Although the more recent years show a slight downturn in emissions, the overall trend is still a drastic increase.
+Although recent years show a slight downturn in emissions, the overall trend is still a drastic increase.
 The linear regressions (red dash lines) show a clear upward direction.

 ##### Precipitation

 ![1758825292362](image/README/1758825292362.png)

 Even though Canada is larger country than the United States, it has less precipitation.
-This could be because Canada has large dry and cold areas, like the Arctic, which does not have a lot of precipitaion.
+This could be because Canada has large dry and cold areas, like the Arctic, which does not have a lot of precipitation.
 The United States, on the other hand, is much warmer on average and has very humid areas in the Southeast.
 The United States also has large rainfall events like hurricanes, of which Canada has relatively fewer.

 The average precipitation seems to be increasing, similar to the CO₂ emissions in the previous table.
 That is a correlation that could be worth investigating.